TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-reinvent-2024.md

 * Almost all systems have an inverted U shaped curve of successful requests vs load.
 At low loads the number of successful requests scales linearly with increasing load.
 Eventually system becomes overloaded and the number of successful requests starts to go down due to increased contention.
 * Bad place to be.
 Would like reduction in load to move state back to the left with more successful requests.
-* For most systems, like initial 3X retry example, thats not what happens.
+* For most systems, like initial 3X retry example, that's not what happens.
 Have to drop load right down to get it back to normal.
 For retry example need to get to 30% of normal load.

 {% include candid-image.html src="/assets/images/reinvent-2024/overload-recovery-graph.png" alt="Overload recovery graph" %}